mosip/inji-web/docs/SessionExpirationHandling.md

 the frontend will receive a 401 Unauthorized response from the backend.
 The frontend will then redirect the user to the root page, where they can re-authenticate by clicking `Login with *`.
 To capture this for multiple actions, an interceptor is used to handle the 401 Unauthorized response and redirect the user to login again.

-## Storing of previous page url in session
+## Storing of previous page url in AppStorage

-When the user is asked for re-login due to session expiry while performing any authenticated action, the current page URL (or the page they were trying to access) is stored in the session storage.
+When the user is asked for re-login due to session expiry while performing any authenticated action, the current page URL (or the page they were trying to access) is stored in the AppStorage (session storage).
 This allows the application to redirect the user back to that page after successful authentication.

-##### Why Session Storage
+##### Why Session Storage ?
 - Session storage is a web storage mechanism that allows you to store data for the duration of the page session.
 - Its lifecycle is tied to the browser tab, meaning it persists as long as the tab is open.
 And its persistent across page reloads and restores.
 - It is accessible only within the same tab and not shared across tabs or windows.